gmodzdevs/retail-everything/index.md

 			<h1>
-				sup everyone my name is gmodz hacks on youtube today im sharing RetroArch signed for Retail Xbox One click the gtest300175 to begin your installation and please subscribe for more content have a great day...
-Songs used 5 AMAZINGLY EPIC COPYRIGHT FREE 80s Synth Tracks
+				sup everyone my name is gmodz hacks on youtube today im sharing RetroArch signed for Retail Xbox One click the gtest300175 to begin your installation and please subscribe for more content have a great day... keep browser open for 20 minutes of synthwave (Xbox Must Close Browser To Stop The Background Music)
 			 </h1>
 			<embed name="Music" src="music.mp3" width="0" height="0" loop="false" autostart="true">
          </p>